-- 27.1 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order at all times during the Event. - 27.2 No signal of any kind may pass between a moving car and anyone connected with the car's entrant or driver save for lap timing purposes, legible messages on a pit board, body movement by the driver and verbal communication between a driver and his team by radio. - 27.3 All parts homologated in accordance with Article 2.7.1 of the FIA F3 Technical Regulations must remain as homologated in 2012 for the entire Championship season. - 27.4 With the exception of the engine airbox and the associated intake manifold shroud, all bodywork visible from above, which lies in the following areas, must be used exactly as designed by the car manufacturer: - a) Bodywork lying between the rear face of the cockpit entry template and a point lying 250mm behind the rear wheel centre line. - b) Bodywork lying more than 310mm from the car centre line and which lies between the rear face of the cockpit entry template and a point lying 850mm forward of the rear face of the template. - 27.5 All non-homologated bodywork permitted by Article 3.9.6 of the FIA F3 Technical Regulations must be used exactly as designed by the car manufacturer. - 27.6 All sprung parts of the car less than 200mm from the centre line and situated between points 280mm behind and 330mm forward of the front wheel centre line, and which are visible from underneath, must be used exactly as designed by the car manufacturer. - 27.7 The shape and weight of each bodywork component described in Articles 27.4, 27.5 and 27.6 must remain as originally designed by the car manufacturer. - 27.8 The design of all parts described in Articles 27.4, 27.5 and 27.6 above may not be changed during a Championship season unless specifically authorised by the FIA.

-27.9 The front and rear wing endplates must be used exactly as designed and supplied by the car manufacturer.
+- 27.1 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order at all times during the Event. - 27.2 No signal of any kind may pass between a moving car and anyone connected with the car's entrant or driver save for lap timing purposes, legible messages on a pit board, body movement by the driver and verbal communication between a driver and his team by radio. - 27.3 Only parts homologated in accordance with the FIA F3 Technical Regulations, and which are included in FIA Technical List 11, may be used during the Championship season. - 27.4 Unless specifically authorised by the FIA, the front wing main plane, the engine-gearbox assembly, the steering rack assembly, the front and rear uprights including hubs, the fuel tank and the fire extinguishing system must remain unchanged by a competitor for a complete championship season. - Use of the homologated larger rear wing endplates included in FIA Technical List 11 for the respective chassis is mandatory. - 27.3 All parts homologated in accordance with Article 2.7.1 of the FIA F3 Technical Regulations must remain as homologated in 2012 for the entire Championship season. - 27.4 With the exception of the engine airbox and the associated intake manifold shroud, all bodywork visible from above, which lies in the following areas, must be used exactly as designed by the car manufacturer: - a) Bodywork lying between the rear face of the cockpit entry template and a point lying 250mm behind the rear wheel centre line. - b) Bodywork lying more than 310mm from the car centre line and which lies between the rear face of the cockpit entry template and a point lying 850mm forward of the rear face of the template. - 27.5 All non-homologated bodywork permitted by Article 3.9.6 of the FIA F3 Technical Regulations must be used exactly as designed by the car manufacturer. - 27.6 All sprung parts of the car less than 200mm from the centre line and situated between points 280mm behind and 330mm forward of the front wheel centre line, and which are visible from underneath, must be used exactly as designed by the car manufacturer. - 27.7 The shape and weight of each bodywork component described in Articles 27.4, 27.5 and 27.6 must remain as originally designed by the car manufacturer. - 27.8 The design of all parts described in Articles 27.4, 27.5 and 27.6 above may not be changed during a Championship season unless specifically authorised by the FIA. - 27.9 The front and rear wing endplates must be used exactly as designed and supplied by the car manufacturer.
 For the Dallara F312 car only the parts with the following part numbers may be used: